-• all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training;

-- all staff complete a quiz once they have completed their annual training to demonstrate knowledge of Part one and Annex B of KCSIE 2023 to enable the DSL to identify any gaps in understanding. - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - all staff receive access to safeguarding page on staffroom teams including serious case reviews and documents on current 'slang' to be aware of, signs and symbols of hate, the Brook traffic Light toolkit and a presentation on victim blaming language. - all staff receive weekly updates on safeguarding via the staff bulletin. - all staff receive annually an updated safeguarding card with key information and details on it.

-4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
-All temporary staff & volunteers are provided with a summary of our safeguarding processes (and names of DSLs) when the sign in at reception.

-4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
+- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff complete a quiz once they have completed their annual training to demonstrate knowledge of Part one and Annex B of KCSIE 2024 to enable the DSL to identify any gaps in understanding. - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - all staff receive access to safeguarding page on staffroom teams including serious case reviews and documents on current 'slang' to be aware of, signs and symbols of hate, the Brook traffic Light toolkit and a presentation on victim blaming language. - all staff receive weekly updates on safeguarding via the staff bulletin. - all staff receive annually an updated safeguarding card with key information and details on it. - 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
+All temporary staff & volunteers are provided with a summary of our safeguarding processes (and names of DSLs) when the sign in at reception. - 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
 The DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
 In addition to formal training, DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
-[It is recommended that you describe how you will do this e.g. accessing e-courier and disseminating national and local updates to staff, attendance at DSL network meetings, Local Safeguarding Children's Groups, Personal Development].

-4.6 Our Trust Board will also undertake appropriate training to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
+The DSLs have access to e-courier for regular updates, attend network meetings and te Local Safeguarding Children's Group.
+National data and local updates will be disseminated to staff via the staff bulletin and morning briefings. - 4.6 Our Governing board will also undertake appropriate training to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
 This training takes place at induction and is updated regularly.

-Training for Trustees to support them in their safeguarding role is available from Norfolk Governor Services.
+Training for Governors to support them in their safeguarding role is available from Norfolk Governor Services.

-4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2023) provides links to guidance on specific safeguarding issues such as Child Exploitation and Female Genital Mutilation.
-In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and within the Safeguarding Section of the Norfolk Schools and Learning Providers website.
+4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2024) provides links to guidance on specific safeguarding issues such as Child Exploitation and Female Genital Mutilation.
+In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and within the Safeguarding Toolkit on the Norfolk Schools and Learning Providers website.